 Step 8.
 Troubleshoot Network Jitter: Just Measuring Jitter Isn't Enough

 A great monitoring solution will also allow you to collect the data you need to troubleshoot jitter and optimize network performance.
-To troubleshoot jitter, leverage troubleshooting tools like:
+To troubleshoot jitter, leverage network troubleshooting tools like:

 Troubleshooting network jitter can be a complex process, but here are some steps you can take to identify and resolve jitter issues: